 hum filter, data logger etc (see history).
 You can download it from this site.

-Or look into the manual even though the manual
+Or look into the manual (in HTML format), even though the manual

 If you are looking for a short description in German language, look here.

 How to use SpecLab with SDR-IQ is described here;

 and how to use SpecLab with PERSEUS (without a virtual audio cable in between)